 Idealised 2-D viscoelastic loading problem in a square box¶

 In this tutorial, we examine an idealised 2-D loading problem in a square box.
 Here we will focus purely on viscoelastic deformation by a surface load, i.e. a synthetic ice sheet!
+The setup is similar to a 2-D version of the test case presented in Weerdesteijn et al. (2023), but we include compressibility.

 You may already have seen how G-ADOPT can be applied to mantle convection problems in our other tutorials.
 Generally the setup of the G-ADOPT model should be familiar but the equations we are solving and the necessary input fields will be slightly different.